Samirnunes/Samirnunes/README.md

 - 🏁 My goal is to work in the field of Data Science, specially with Machine Learning.
 - 📄 I write articles on Medium: https://medium.com/@samir.silva12342

+### My Previous Experiences

+- Data Science Intern at Tarken: developed an AI system to predict crops using features extracted from timeseries generated from satellite images.

+- R&D Summer Intern at Galapagos Capital: developed an AI system using ChatGPT and Azure OCR API to read balance sheets.

 ###  Tools and Technologies

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.15.1/devicon.min.css">